Sexual Behavior in Dogs

 - Male dogs raised in isolation show abnormal mounting orientation for longer than other uninitiated dogs.
 This evidence demonstrates that dogs need social and pre-sexual experience in order to know which way is up when it comes to mating.

-- Fear and subordinate status inhibit libido in male dogs.
+- Fear and subordinate status inhibits libido in male dogs.

-- Mounting can sometimes be used to signal dominance over other dogs or people.
+- Mounting can be used to signal dominance over other dogs and people.

 What Neutering (Castration) Does to a Male Dog

-- Reduces incidence of roaming in 90 percent of males
+- Reduces incidence of roaming in 90% of males.

-- Reduces competitive aggression between males in 60 percent of males
+- Decreases competitive aggression in 60% of males.

-- Reduces urine marking in 50 percent of males
+- Minimizes urine marking in 50% of males.

 What Spaying Does to a Female Dog

-Following ovarohysterectomy (“spaying”), a bitch will not come into heat and will show no interest in male dogs.
-Neither will she be attractive to them.
+Following ovariohysterectomy (“spaying”), a bitch will not come into heat and will show no interest in male dogs.
+She will also no longer be an object of attraction for male dogs.